The Ransomware Trust Paradox: How and Why Cybercriminals Want You To Trust Them

 The First Ransomware

 The story of the first ransomware is an interesting one, to say the least.
 It was created by Joseph Popp, an evolutionary biologist from Harvard working on AIDS research in the 80s.
-The malware was distributed by mailing 20,000 floppy discs to attendees to a WHO conference on, believe it or not, AIDS research (Kelly, 2021).
+The malware was distributed by mailing floppy discs to attendees to a WHO conference on, believe it or not, AIDS research (O’Kane et al., 2018).
 Popp was quickly found and arrested, and while no one knows why he did this, his idea led to the creation of an entirely new criminal enterprise in ransomware.
 In premise, Popp’s ransomware worked on the same basic principle of ransomware today: infect a computer, encrypt everything, and demand payment for it back, but there were several key differences between Popp’s ransomware and modern ransomware.
 For one, his ransom note (the message telling victims what is happening and what they should do about it) was primitive and nowhere near visually appealing.
-On top of that, payment was asked to be sent to a PO Box in Panama (Kelly, 2021).
+On top of that, payment was asked to be sent to a PO Box in Panama (O’Kane et al., 2018).
 There was no clear indication of who the money was being sent to, or how sending cash to Panama would allow one to get their files back.
 Put yourself in the shoes of a researcher in the 80s.
 You probably wouldn’t pay in this situation, right?

 Ransomware Today

 These days, there are plenty of ransomware groups following in Popp’s footsteps taking various approaches to gaining trust.
 One ransomware group, Darkside, states plainly in their ransom note that they are here to make money, and if they did not return on their promise to decrypt their victim’s data, no one would pay them going forward (Smeets, 2025).
+This approach is backed by psychology.
+Studies have shown that, when marketing to a customer, companies that state their intentions plainly are more likely to gain trust (Dayal, 1999).
+This extends to the ransomware domain because ransomware operators are also trying to gain trust to receive payment.
 Another group, BlackCat, engages in anonymous “press releases” to clear up rumors about themselves.
 In this instance, various news outlets had misattributed attacks to BlackCat, and their “press release” attempted to clarify that they were not making any purely malicious attacks, their sole purpose was to make a deal and return the encrypted data (Smeets, 2025).
 Another vector of trust groups have exploited rests in User Interface (UI) design.
-If you’ve ever been on a website that looked extremely outdated or bombarded you with pop-ups, you know how important UI is in building trust.
-A clean, modern looking UI can help build trust with a user.
+Studies show that just changing the UI in a payment portal increased the number of users who shared their contact information by 31.3% (Yashimi, 2020).
+This demonstrated that interfaces based on familiar items or other interfaces makes people more likely to give up information (Yashimi et al., 2020).
 During Conti’s time operating as a ransomware group, they exploited this by using a professional looking ransom note, and sleek payment portals that made victims feel like they were completing a legitimate business transaction.
 There are many other strategies too, including providing 24/7 customer support, and referring to victims as “customers” (Smeets, 2025).

 Overall, the Ransomware Trust Paradox is a theory that I find fascinating, the idea that criminal enterprises engaging in explicitly untrustworthy activities are exploiting trust to meet their ends is something never seen in the criminal world before the introduction of ransomware.
 Tracing ransomware from its roots reveals the importance of this paradox in the operations of modern ransomware groups, and helps us think about how to better defend against them.
 Going forward, individuals and corporations can use this idea to make better value judgments when they are hit by ransomware, and better understand how to defend themselves against it.